jentery/391/index.md

 ## 4. Mystery

 What's mystery?
 How does it behave?
-How does it correspond with "environmental storytelling," "hidden items," and the use of puzzles?
-Mystery will nudge us to consider the conventions of crime and detective fiction, too, not to mention our relationships with NPCs (non-player characters).
+How does it correspond with "environmental storytelling," "hidden items," and unlocking or solving puzzles?
+Mystery will nudge us to consider the conventions of crime and detective fiction, too, not to mention our various relationships with NPCs (non-player characters).

 Examples: *Return of the Obra Dinn*, *Disco Elysium*, *What Remains of Edith Finch*, and *Overboard*

 ## 5. Action and Adventure

 What are action and adventure?
 How do they behave?
-How do they correspond with the "silent protagonist," "pacifist modes," "loops," flow, and the use of platforms?
+How do they correspond with the "silent protagonist," "pacifist modes," "loops," flow, and the presence of platforms?
 We'll talk about inventory management and "ludonarrative dissonance," too.

 Examples: *Chicory: A Colorful Tale*, *Hollow Knight*, and *Outer Wilds*

 ## 6. Horror

 What's horror?
 How does it behave?
 How does it correspond with the use of "acousmatic sound," ambiences, photorealism, and "quick time events"?
-Horror will also be a chance for us to consider cameras and the design of views (first-person, second-person, third-person, and isometric).
+Horror will also be a chance for us to consider cameras and views (first-person, second-person, third-person, and isometric).

 Examples: *Resident Evil*, *Bogeyman*, *Amnesia*, and *Detention*

 ## 7. The Gothic

 What's the Gothic?
 How does it behave?
-How does it correspond with the "cruel teacher," the grotesque, architecture, and lighting?
-We'll also engage the Gothic through questions of agency, including choice, fear, and the ludicrous.
+How does it correspond with the "cruel teacher," the grotesque, and conventions with respect to architecture and lighting?
+We'll also engage the Gothic through questions of player agency, including choice and the seemingly ludicrous.

 Examples: *Elden Ring*, *Sunless Sea*, *Castlevania*, and *Limbo*

 ## 8. Historical Fiction

 What's historical fiction?
 How does it behave?
-How does it correspond with simulation, strategy, record-keeping, memoir, and "resource management"?
-Historical fiction will also create a space for us to consider the roles of hegemony and educational "backdrops" in games.
+How does it correspond with simulation, strategy, and "resource management," including documentation and record-keeping?
+Historical fiction will also create a space for us to consider the roles of cultural hegemony and educational "backdrops" in games.

 Examples: *Civilization*, *Assassin’s Creed*, *The Oregon Trail*, and *Sunset*

 ## 9. Romance

 What's romance?
 How does it behave?
-How does it correspond with dialogue options, gifting, dating sims, and the inclusion of "minigames"?
+How does it correspond with dialogue options, gifting, dating sims, and the inclusion of certain "minigames"?
 Romance will be an opportunity for us to revisit a lot of the norms or assumptions at play in other genres, such as fantasy, mystery, adventure, and the Gothic.

 Examples: *Mass Effect*, *Birdland*, *Hades*, *Dream Daddy*, *Coffee Talk*, and *Stardew Valley*

 ## 10. Comedy

 Wait . . . comedy?
 In the context of games and interactive fiction?
-How does it behave?
-How does it correspond with surprise, failure, modding, banter, and "making your own fun"?
-Comedy will also be one of those opportunities to revisit our discussions this term.
+How does *it* behave?
+How does it correspond with surprises, glitches, failures, mods, banter, and "making your own fun"?
+Comedy will be another opportunity to revisit our discussions of genre this term.

 Examples: *WarioWare*, *The Sims*, and *Marvel's Guardians of the Galaxy*

 ## What Genre?

 Games and interactive fiction are often associated with their own genres: Metroidvania, Soulslike, roguelike, 4X, sandbox, idle, and cozy games, for instance.
-But we'll end this course with a discussion of when and why particular works seem to resist genrefication.
+But we'll end this course with a discussion of when and why particular works apparently resist genrefication.

 Examples: *Howling Dogs*, *Unpacking*, *Inscryption*, *Psychonauts 2*, and *Umurangi Generation*